 In Indiana, those who are accused of committing a crime could face charges in court.
 Whether a defendant is charged with a misdemeanor or a felony, he or she could be required to pay hefty fines or even spend time in prison.
 Furthermore, those who are convicted will have a permanent criminal record, which can make it difficult to secure employment or find housing.
-To ensure that you have the best possible chance of avoiding these penalties, you should consider speaking with an experienced Munster criminal defense lawyer who can ensure that your rights are protected.

 Like most other states, Indiana divides criminal laws into felonies and misdemeanors.
 The former covers crimes that are considered to be more serious, such as assault and possession of controlled substances, while the latter refers to less serious offenses, such as public intoxication and petty theft.
 The penalties for committing a misdemeanor offense range in severity from fines of a few hundred dollars to fines of $5,000 and jail sentences of up to a year.
 Felonies are divided into six different classes and are punishable by up to 40 years in prison, although a sentence can be increased to life in prison.